Vani Hari: Promotion of pseudoscience

 Hari has been criticized by scientists and others for promoting pseudoscience.
 Kevin Folta has accused Hari of being "afraid of scientific engagement".
 Folta stated that while her campaigns have been driven by "honest intention", they had the effect of spreading scientific disinformation.
 Chemistry professor Joseph A. Schwarcz, director of McGill University's Office for Science and Society states Hari "has no understanding of chemistry or food science" and that "her scientific background is nonexistent".
 He describes azodicarbonamide, a chemical Hari opposes the usage of, as being safe for use in food but unessential.
 In 2015 skeptic Brian Dunning listed FoodBabe.com as #7 on a "Top 10 Worst Anti-Science Websites" list.

 Following her beer campaign, David Gorski, a surgeon, stated that she was "peddling pseudoscience" by portraying the chemicals used in the making of beer as dangerous.

 In a July 2012 post (which has since been removed), Hari quoted the ideas of Masaru Emoto that microwave ovens cause water molecules to form crystals that resemble crystals exposed to negative thoughts or beliefs, such as when the words "Hitler" and "Satan" were exposed to the water.
 Steven Novella calls Emoto's claims "pure pseudoscience" and states that "Hari's conclusions about microwaves are all demonstrably incorrect and at odds with the scientific evidence".
 She later described the post as not her "most impressive piece of work" and noted that it was written when she had first started blogging.
 In a widely discredited 2011 post, Hari warned readers that the air pumped into aircraft cabins was not pure oxygen, complaining it was "mixed with nitrogen, sometimes almost at 50 per cent" despite ambient air being 78% nitrogen.
 Hari deleted the post, later claiming it contained an "inadvertent error".

-In an October 2011 blog post, Hari claimed getting the flu is not dangerous but getting a flu shot is, and the following day tweeted that flu vaccines have been "used as a genocide tool in the past".
+In an October 2011 blog post, Hari claimed getting the flu is not dangerous but getting a flu vaccine is, and the following day tweeted that flu vaccines have been "used as a genocide tool in the past".
 The tweet was subsequently deleted.
 Hari's position was criticized as false and dangerous by the American Council on Science and Health.

 In The Food Babe Way, Hari states: "There is just no acceptable level of any chemical to ingest, ever."
-This quote was noted by The Atlantic in its review of the book, used as a pull quote, and criticised at length.
+This quote was noted by The Atlantic in its review of the book, used as a pull quote, and criticized at length.
 The statement was widely commented on by public organizations promoting science, such as McGill University's Office for Science and Society and the American Council on Science and Health.